RDIL/Cherry/website/docs/install.md

 :::

 **First**, Download Fabric loader.
-Head [here](https://fabricmc.net/use), click Download Installer, run the installer, and install the profile for Minecraft 1.14.4.
+Head [here](https://fabricmc.net/use), click Download Installer, run the installer, and install the profile for the Minecraft version that you want (must match the Cherry Minecraft version).

 **Next**, Download Cherry.
 Choose a version: